-There are a couple of different ways to go with this.
+There are several different ways to do this.

-You can buy specific flash drives that have built-in password protection.
-They tend to be a little pricey, but in some ways, they are almost perfect for this kind of an application.
+You can purchase flash drives that have built-in password or PIN protection.
+They tend to be pricey, but they’re almost perfect for this kind of situation.

 Become a Patron of Ask Leo! and go ad-free!